efexel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Check the README.txt file for further details about this dataset.

-### Acknowledgement

-Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
-International Workshop of Ambient Assisted Living (IWAAL 2012).
-Vitoria-Gasteiz, Spain.
-Dec 2012

 ## Data Transformation

-The goal of the data transformation is to aggregate each mean and standard deviation measurement in the original data file to each unique subject and activity combination.
+The goal of the data transformation is to merge the test and training data sets and then aggregate each mean and standard deviation measurement in the original data files to a mean for each unique subject/activity combination.

 [run_analysys.R](https://github.com/efexel/Getting-and-Cleaning-Data-Course-Project/blob/master/run_analysis.R) transforms the data by doing the following: